sayyidkhan/agentic-vr/docs/prd.md

 ### What it is

-- A web app for interactive cinematic scene exploration
+- A web app for interactive cinematic scene exploration (landscape mode primarly)
 - A multi-agent system for scene analysis, character simulation, narration, and memory
 - A demo of how passive video can become an interactive experience